Minigeee/reel-ai/docs/data-model.md

 - Many-to-many with other Users (follows)

 User Interaction:
-- Users can update their own profile
+- Users can update their own profile (minimal functionality in the initial build)
 - Users can view other users' profiles
 - Users can follow/unfollow other users